Hackquantumcpp/camp/README.md

 ## Centralized Aggregate and Model of Polls (CAMP)

 CAMP is a lightweight web-based poll aggregator for the 2024 US presidential, senate, and gubernatorial elections.
 It displays trends and averages for both national and state-level polling.
+It also includes the SnoutCount model, an amateur election prediction model that aims to predict the likelihood of either candidate in the presidential election of winning the race and individual states.